top of page

 Materials

-Students must have copies of their parish's cantor music resources (hymnal/s, psalm & acclamation books, etc.).
-All students will receive online access to educational materials via an exclusive student resources page.
+Student must have copies of their parish's cantor music resources (hymnal/s, psalm & acclamation books, etc.).
+Three ring binder and access to a printer recommended.
+Student will receive online access to all educational materials via an exclusive student resources page.

 Technical Requirements

 A desktop computer, laptop, or tablet (the larger the screen the better) equipped with videocamera and microphone (no cell phones, please).
-Internal computer sound systems are notoriously poor at reliably transmitting singing.
-Excellent external microphones are readily available and reasonably priced.
-Ask for recommendations.
 Reliable access to high-speed internet is a must.
-Students are responsible for having working technology.
+Student is responsible for working technology.

 Tuition